shifty21/scone/resources/thoughts.md

 1. Test case
-2. Demo - done for dynamic secret
+2. Demo - done for dynamic database secret (decrets are pushed by consul-template to the demo-client session)
    1.  vault and vault-init cas registration
-   2.  run vault-init grpc and initialize vault
+   2.  run vault-init grpc and initialize vault - this will export the token to consul-template or any other sevice specified in config
    3. Add vault commands to be executed for demo in script - done
    4.  register consul-template and demo-client in cas
    5. Create script for mongodb intialization script - done